REAN-Foundation/reancare-service/CONTRIBUTING.md

   You can contribute to the REANCare service by -
   1. Testing the repository and add additional test cases.
   2. Raising an [issue](https://github.com/REAN-Foundation/reancare-service/issues)- for a problem you have encountered or for a new feature you want to have.
-  3. Fixing the bug or implementing a new feature/part of the feature
+  3. Fixing the bug or implementing a new feature/part of the feature.
   4. Adding Postman requests and test cases.
   5. Documentation and translation.
   6. Spreading the word!